nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 To confirm whether ION is running properly or has experienced an error, the first thing to do is to check the ion.log, which is a file created in the directory from which ION was launched.
 If an ion.log file exists when ION starts, it will simply append additional log entries into that file.
 Each entry has a timestamp to help you determine the time and the relative order in which events occurred.

-When serious error occurs, ion.log  will have detailed messages that can pinpoint the name  and line number of the source code where the error was reported or triggered.
+When a serious error occurs, ion.log will have detailed messages that can pinpoint the name and line number of the source code where the error was reported or triggered.

 ## bpacq and ltpacq files

 Sometimes after operating ION for a while, you will notice a number of files with names such as "bpacq" or "ltpacq" followed by a number.
 These are temporary files created by ION to stage bundles or LTP blocks during reception and processing.
 Once a bundle or LTP block is completely constructed, delivered, or cancelled properly, these temporary files are automatically removed by ION.
 But if ION experiences an anomalous shutdown, then these files may remain and accumulate in the local directory.

 It is generally safe to remove these files between ION runs.
 Their presence does not automatically imply issues with ION but can indicate that ION operations were interrupted for some reason.
 By noting their creation time stamp, it can provide clues on when these interruptions occurred.
-Right now there are no ION utilty program to parse them because these files are essentially bit buckets and do not contain internal markers or structure and allows user to parse them or extract information by processes outside the bundle agents that created them in the first place.
+Right now there are no ION utility programs to parse them because these files are essentially bit buckets and do not contain internal markers or structure that would allow users to parse them or extract information by processes outside the bundle agents that created them in the first place.

 ## Forced Shutdown of ION